Difference sets in Quadratic Density Hales Jewett conjecture with 2 letters: Proof of

-We show this for $k=2$; consider the basis set\footnote{This is one of many choices of subspaces and basis sets which prove the same result} $\{(x,y)\}, \forall x,y\in \{1,2,\dots n\}$ where $ x< y$, the sets of the form $\{(t,t),(t+1,t+1)\}$ with $t\in \{1,2,\dots,n-1\}$, the sets of the form $\{(x,y),(x+1,y+1)\}$ for all $x<y$ with $x+1\leq n, y+1\leq n$, sets of the form $\{(x,n),(x+1,n)\}$ for $x=n-2,n-4,\dots$, as well as sets of the form $\{(1,y),(1,y+1)\}$ with $y=3,5,\dots$ .
-This is a ``spiralling" set of overlapping basis elements in the upper triangular part of the grid and all singleton sets on the lower triangular part of the grid, and basis sets each with two consecutive elements on the diagonal.
-We have $n^{2}-2$ basis elements in the process and these are linearly independent over $\mathbb{F}_{2}$.
-Suppose we constructed a set of the form $\gamma \times \gamma$ with linear combinations of these elements.
-It is clear while taking linear combinations of these basis elements, we would have an even number of points on the diagonal, as well as an even number of points on the upper triangular part of the grid.
+(iv) Consider the set of all elements of $\{0,1\}^{n^2}$ that have an even number of elements in the diagonal; which is clearly a set of density $\frac{1}{2}$.
+Within this set, consider further the subset that has an even number of elements in the upper triangular part of the $[n]^{2}$ grid.
+Thus this set has a density of $\frac{1}{4}$ in $\{0,1\}^{n^2}$.
+In order to get a wildcard set, we would only get an even number of elements on the diagonal.
+Further we could only have an even number of elements in the upper triangular part of the grid.
 If we considered $4k+2$ many elements on the diagonal, then we would have to consider $1+2+\dots+(4k+1)=(2k+1)(4k+1)$ many points in the upper triangular grid, and this is a contradiction.
 Thus the only possibility is to get wildcards sets $\gamma \times \gamma$ with $|\gamma|$ divisible by 4.